ifobook/advance_linux_command/README.md

 ## chmod command
 The `chmod` command is used to change the permissions of a file or directory.
 It can be used in two ways: symbolic mode and numeric mode.

-For example.
+For example:
 Create an empty file using the `touch` command:
 ```bash
 touch example.txt
 ```
 ![Create an empty file](assets/touch.png)

-lets check the permissions of the file using the `ls -l` command:
+Let's check the permissions of the file using the `ls -l` command:
 ```bash
 ls -l script.sh
 ```